 Depending on your needs, you will either visit a non-specialized dentist or specialized maxillofacial surgeon to receive proper care.

-Oral and maxillofacial surgeons require up to 15 years of dental school and training to become a qualified surgeon.
+Oral and maxillofacial surgeons require up to 15 years of dental school and surgical training to become a qualified surgeon.
 This schooling includes two to four years of undergraduate study (BS or BA) and four years of dental study.

-Oral surgeons must also complete up to six years of residency training, including two additional years to receive a medical degree.
+Oral surgeons must also complete up to six years of training at a residency program, including two additional years to receive a medical degree.
 Most maxillofacial surgeons have their own private practice.
 Some work at local dentist offices or hospitals full-time.